-Manufacturing engineers have a high level of technical expertise and skill, which they use to plan, design, set up, modify, optimise and monitor manufacturing processes.
+As a manufacturing engineer, you will have a high level of technical expertise and skill, which you'll use to plan, design, set up, modify, optimise and monitor manufacturing processes.

-Since the basic principles of manufacturing engineering apply to all industries, work can be found in numerous sectors including:
+Since the basic principles of manufacturing engineering apply to all industries, you can work in numerous sectors, including:

-The work involves producing high quality goods efficiently using the most cost-effective methods and with the aim of reducing the impact of production on the environment.
+Your work will involve improving the process of producing high-quality goods efficiently using the most cost-effective methods and with the aim of reducing the impact of production on the environment.

 Manufacturing engineers are designers, as well as analytical and creative thinkers.
-They can operate on their own initiative but also contribute as a team member working with engineers from various disciplines.
+This means you can operate on your own initiative but also contribute as a team member working with engineers from various disciplines.

-- designing new systems and processes for the introduction of new products or for the improvement of existing ones;
+- design new systems, equipment and processes for the introduction of new products or for the improvement of existing ones

-- working with other engineers, such as chemical, mechanical and electrical engineers, to ensure all product and system requirements are taken into account from the initial product conception to the finished result;
+- work with other engineers, such as chemical, mechanical and electrical engineers, to ensure all product and system requirements are taken into account from the initial product conception to the finished result

-- examining and tendering for new equipment to ensure the highest quality at the best price;
+- examine, tender for and install new equipment, making sure you get the highest quality at the best price

-- supervising junior engineers and sub-contractors and ensuring effective communication in order to avoid errors;
+- supervise junior engineers and sub-contractors and ensure effective communication in order to avoid errors

-- organising plant start-up and shut-down schedules to ensure minimum loss of production time and profits;
+- organise plant start-up and shut-down schedules to ensure minimum loss of production time and profits

-- liaising with the research and development department to ensure the company is at the forefront of ground-breaking research;
+- liaise with research and development staff to ensure the company is at the forefront of ground-breaking research

-- keeping up to date with current and developing trends in the manufacturing industry, at a national and international level;
+- keep up to date with current and developing trends in the manufacturing industry, at a national and international level.

 - Manufacturing engineers can expect to start on salaries in the region of £22,000 to £28,000.

-There is scope to earn a much higher salary with very senior executive positions bearing considerable responsibility.
+There's scope to earn a higher salary in very senior executive positions.

-Many chartered engineers may work on a consultancy basis and therefore charge the company an hourly rate.
+Chartered engineers may work on a consultancy basis and charge the company an hourly rate.

 Income figures are intended as a guide only.

 Most companies operate a shift system.
 Working hours may include regular unsocial hours, including weekend and evening work.
-You may be required to work extra hours, particularly at times when a new process is being installed and tested.
+You may have to work extra hours, particularly at times when a new process is being installed and tested.

 What to expect

-- Manufacturing plants must adhere to strict health and safety rules and environmental policies, therefore the well-being of the employee is paramount.
+- Manufacturing plants must adhere to strict health and safety rules and environmental policies.

 - Dress code can vary from smart casual in the office to protective clothing and equipment at the installation stage.

-- Women are under-represented in engineering but there are initiatives place to try and encourage more women into the industry, such as WISE and Women's Engineering Society (WES).
+- Women are under-represented in engineering but there are initiatives in place to try and encourage more women into the industry, such as WISE and the Women's Engineering Society (WES).

 - mechanical engineering.

-You may also be able to enter the career at a trainee level with an engineering HND or foundation degree.
-With experience and further qualifications you will then be able to progress to more senior roles.
+It's also possible to enter at a trainee level with an engineering HNC, HND or foundation degree.
+With experience and further qualifications, you'll then be able to progress to more senior roles.

-- the ability to understand a range of engineering functions and procedures;
+- knowledge of a range of engineering functions and procedures

-- the capacity to work well under pressure and take on new challenges;
+- the ability to work well under pressure and take on new challenges

 - an awareness of health and safety issues.